Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

-For the sake of generality, suppose that our dataset consists of $N$ training samples, $M$ testing samples, $n_t=10,000$ total time steps, and $m+2$ thermodynamic state variables.
-Moreover, suppose $\Delta t = 10^{-7}$ seconds.
-We denote the training and testing datasets with $X_{tr} \in \mathbb{R}^{N \times n_t \times (m+2)}$ and $X_{te}\in \mathbb{R}^{M \times n_t \times (m+2)}$, respectively.
-Since the dataset has been generated using Cantera \cite{Goodwin_2017_Cantera}, it is therefore, prone to numerical error resulting in some extremely small negative values in the species mass fractions.
-Since the mass fraction of the species are strictly non-negative values, we substitute any negative value with $0$.
-Therefore, our dataset lies in $\mathbb{R}^{s \times n_t \times (m+2)}_{\geq 0}$, where $s \in \{N,M\}$ depending on training or testing dataset.
-We also assume that within an interval of $100 \Delta t$ seconds, we know the initial conditions coming from the computational fluid dynamics (CFD) solver.
-However, since the integration of the framework with a CFD solver is beyond the scope of this study, we assume that the initial conditions are known at every $10$ $\mu$s or k=101-th time point by performing time decomposition.
+Since in a CFD-integrated setting, the solver provides initial condition at regular intervals, we emulate this by assuming that within an interval of $100 \Delta t$ seconds, we know the initial conditions coming from the computational fluid dynamics (CFD) solver.
+However, since the integration of the framework with a CFD solver is beyond the scope of this study, we assume that the initial conditions are known at every $10$ $\mu$s or k= 101st time point.
+We then construct our model input by performing time decomposition.
 To do so, we convert our dataset of $N$(or $M$) samples, $n_t$ time steps, and $m+2$ state variables into dataset consisting of $N * 99$ (or $M * 99)$ samples, $101$ time steps and $m+2$ state variables.
-We achieve this by segmenting our time domain into $99$ segments of length $101$ where the 101-th time point overlaps with the first time point of next segment.
+We achieve this by segmenting our time domain into $99$ segments of length $101$ where the 101st time point overlaps with the first time point of next segment.
 We then translate all segments within $[0,100]$ time step range.
 The time decomposition scheme can be thought of as a mapping from $\mathbb{R}_{\geq 0}^{s \times n_t \times (m+2)}\rightarrow \mathbb{R}_{\geq 0}^{(s * 99) \times 101 \times (m+2)}$ which transforms both $X_{tr}$ and $X_{te}$, where $s \in \{N,M\}$ depending on training or testing dataset, respectively.
-The idea behind this is to be able to learn the dynamics within small temporal windows and capture any stiffness locally that occurs in the dynamics of the state variables.
-Once we have performed time decomposition on our dataset, we proceed to normalize it.
+The idea is to be able to learn the dynamics within small temporal windows and capture any stiffness locally that occurs in the dynamics of the state variables.
+After time decomposition on our dataset, we proceed to normalize it.